hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 app config downlink-wdg-interval 172800
 ```

-If you have any wM-BUS addresses configured, you will also see them in the log together with the count of them.
+If you have any wM-Bus addresses configured, you will also see them in the log together with the count of them.

 ```
 app config address count 1